Man jailed for unprovoked assault in Hastings town centre

 Main article content

-A man has been jailed for attacking another man with a bottle in Hastings town centre.
+A man has been jailed for a violent, unprovoked assault in Hastings town centre.